ianrenton/successwhale-api/docs/displaysettings-get.md

 Returns the display settings that the current user uses in the web UI.
 Probably not useful for other clients!

-The returned parameters are the theme (`theme`), the number of columns displayed horizontally on a screen before scrolling (`colsperscreen`) and the maximum age of items (in minutes) to draw a "this is new!" highlight box around (`highlighttime`).
+The returned parameters are the theme (`theme`), the number of columns displayed horizontally on a screen before scrolling (`colsperscreen`), the maximum age of items (in minutes) to draw a "this is new!" highlight box around (`highlighttime`), and whether to display media inline in columns in the client (`inlinemedia`).

 * Request type: GET
 * Authentication required: yes